criswell/github-reflog/README.md

 * Want to track down who deleted or created a branch?
 This tool can do that.
 * Want to see who is forking or following a repo?
 This tool can do that.
 * Want to see when code was commented on and by who?
 This tool can do that.
+* Have someone `--force` pushing and overwriting history?
+Catch them with this tool.

 ## Install